+You can certainly get machines under $100, but these are better suited to very occasional sewing rather than regular sewing and crafts.
 On the other side, you can pay a lot more for computerized machines with lots of fancy decorative stitches.
 Some machines move towards $1000 or beyond.
-Embroidery machines can be several thousands of dollars.
+Embroidery machines can cost several thousands of dollars.

-With a machine that only does a basic straight stitch and zig-zag, you can complete 99% of all sewing projects successfully including stretch fabric, leotards, sewing leather and many other different fabrics.
+My suggestion is to always start with what is in your budget before going and looking at features.
+With a machine that only does a basic straight stitch and zig-zag, you can complete 99% of all sewing projects successfully, including stretch fabric, leotards, sewing leather, and many other different fabrics.

-Don't overspend and you will be more likely to be relaxed about your new machine and enjoy it without being overly precious.
+Don't overspend, and you will be more likely to be relaxed about your new machine and enjoy it without being overly precious.
 A sewing machine is a working tool and not a decoration for the sewing room.

-Features OF Sewing Machines for Beginners
+Choosing Best Sewing Machines for Beginners

-Things to Ask Yourself When Purchasing Sewing Machines for Beginners
+Things to Ask Yourself

 - Does the sewing machine have a metal or plastic frame?
 If you are looking to sew every day or sew heavy fabrics, then choose a metal frame.